-Figure 05: Stress lines derived from the Karambe simulation script
+Figure 05: Stress lines deriving from the Karambe simulation script

-Figure 06: The effect of radial and tangential ribs on a quadrant shaped panel: iterations G, H, I, J
+Figure 06: The effect of two directional fibres on a quadrant shaped panel: iterations G, H, I, J

-Iteration G shown in Figure 6 was printed with a 3mm embossed TPU95 filament.
+Iteration G (Figure 06) was printed with a 3mm embossed TPU95 filament.
 This resulted in a stiff mini panel that remained almost flat, with small curvature deformations overall, and hence quite a small variation from the original plan form.
 Iteration H was printed with a 2mm TPU95 filament embossing.
 The product was clearly more voluminous with a significant increase in local curvatures of the surface and a significant change to the footprint.